Rating 4 stars

 Despentes doesn’t shy away from hateful characters.
 There are various levels of intolerance displayed by her cast of shitty individuals, from misogyny to racism via transphobia, homophobia and religious fanaticism.
 Some of these people made me want to close the book.
 The difficulty I have with characters who are representative of those in society that I would rather not engage with is that their presence in novels sometimes feels like an apologist depiction of a state of being that other readers might feel sympathy with.
 I went to listen to Sarah Perry in conversation with Beth Underdown at Manchester Literature Festival recently.
 Perry talked about the Gothic and the way it forces the reader to bear witness to and to acknowledge their complicity in the manmade horrors that exist in the world, while at the same time trying to evoke compassion in the reader.
 Despentes’s book isn’t Gothic.
 If it’s anything, it’s satire.
 Perhaps it was the undercurrent of glee at how horric the characters are that made me uncomfortable while reading it.
 Despite, or because of, Despentes’s depictions of these awful people, there’s something compelling about the book.
 It invites you to revel in the horror and disgust you feel for characters you can’t look away from.
 I also felt personally challenged by it.

-A key player in the fate of the Bleach tapes is a film and television producer called Laurent.
+A key player in the fate of the Bleach tapes is a film and television producer called Laurent Dopalet.
 He finds out about the tapes at a party.
 His interest in them is specific and he makes it his mission to find out more about Vernon and to see the tapes before anyone else can beat him to it.
 His best bet is a professional troll, known as The Hyena.
 She’s a former drug dealer who got into the online promotion game by writing fake positive reviews of films but now helps her clients by trashing the competition.
-She helps Laurent maintain his position as a pound shop Harvey Weinstein.
+She helps Dopalet maintain his position as a pound shop Harvey Weinstein.

 Vernon, meanwhile, hops from woman to woman, preferring his own company, but currently unable to do without these women who will put him up in return for the pretence of romance.
 Eventually he skips on to an old friend, Gaëlle, who introduces him to the world of the rich and stupid types who inhabit multimillion euro apartments in exclusive arrondissements.